galaxyproject/training-material/topics/microbiome/tutorials/dada-16S/tutorial.md

 > 6. Rename the output to `Metadata table`
 {: .hands_on}

-We have now a metadata table with four columns:
+We have now a metadata table with five columns:
 1. Sample
 2. Gender
 3. Mouse subject
 4. Day post-weaning
+5. When

 We now construct a phyloseq object directly with it and the DADA2 outputs and launch Shiny-phyloseq ({% cite mcmurdie2015shiny %}) to explore the phyloseq object.